pachyderm/docs/content/latest/how-tos/developer-workflow/ci-cd-integration.md

       SHA for the version of the image that must be used in this pipeline.
       Then, it runs the `pachctl update pipeline` command to push the updated pipeline specification to Pachyderm.
-After that, Pachyderm pulls a new image from the registry automatically.
+After that, MLDM pulls a new image from the registry automatically.
-      When the production pipeline is updated with the `pipeline.json` file that has the correct image tag in it, Pachyderm restarts all pods for this pipeline with the new image automatically.
+      When the production pipeline is updated with the `pipeline.json` file that has the correct image tag in it, MLDM restarts all pods for this pipeline with the new image automatically.